KU leads wire-to-wire in hard-fought Sunflower Showdown victory

-After Kansas State’s two-big lineups vexed Kansas in the first half on Saturday, when the rivals emerged from halftime, it was center Hunter Dickinson’s turn to give the Wildcats trouble.
+After Kansas State’s two-big lineups had vexed Kansas in the first half on Saturday, it was center Hunter Dickinson’s turn to give the Wildcats trouble when the rivals emerged from halftime.

 The 7-foot-2 center scored KU’s first 10 points of the second half, keeping K-State off balance with post moves, drives to the basket and a soft touch inside.

-The Wildcats, previously mired in an early-season funk, didn’t make it easy for the Jayhawks, drawing within single digits on a number of occasions in the second half.
+After Dickinson’s spurt, the Wildcats, previously mired in an early-season funk, still didn’t make it easy for the Jayhawks, drawing within single digits on a number of occasions in the second half.
 But ninth-ranked KU held strong, even in the absence of longtime starting forward KJ Adams, and maintained its nearly-two-decade winning streak over K-State at Allen Fieldhouse, taking down its rival 84-74.

-Guard Zeke Mayo hit four early 3-pointers and finished with 24 points, while Dickinson posted a game-high 25 with eight rebounds.
-Point guard Dajuan Harris Jr. stepped up with 15, his highest total since Dec.
+Dickinson posted a game-high 25 with eight rebounds.
+Harris stepped up with 15, his highest total since Dec.
 4.

 The Jayhawks opted to stick with a two-big lineup with Adams out due to a shoulder injury and reaped the rewards early, as Dickinson and forward Flory Bidunga each scored once in the post as KU jumped out to a 7-0 lead and forced a quick timeout by K-State.